 During his years as an assistant, he has helped elevate Virginia Tech swimming and diving to three-consecutive top-25 finishes for both the men and women’s teams.
 He has coached six All-Americans and nine ACC Champions and signed four top-20 recruiting classes.

 Bell joined the Tech staff after spending four seasons as head assistant and recruiting coordinator at the University of Buffalo.

-During his tenure at Buffalo, the Bulls had 20 Mid-American Conference Champions, 74 school records and four NCAA diving qualifiers.
-The men’s squad placed first in the MAC last season, while placing second in 2009 and 2010.
+During his tenure at Buffalo, the Bulls won 20 individual Mid-American Conference Championships, broke 74 school records and had four NCAA diving qualifiers.
+The men’s squad placed first in the MAC in 2011, while placing second in 2009 and 2010.

 Prior to joining the Buffalo staff, Bell spent time on the coaching staff at Ohio University and the University of Miami.
-At Ohio, Bell was an assistant for both squads where he assisted in all facets of the program and worked primarily with the mid-distance swimmers.
-Bell oversaw weight training and dry land routines for the Miami Hurricanes as an assistant.
+At Ohio, Bell was an assistant for both squads where he aided all facets of the program and worked primarily with the mid-distance swimmers.
+Bell oversaw weight training and dry-land routines for the Miami Hurricanes as an assistant.